AriFordsham/GHCWiki/call-arity.md

 # Call Arity notes

 This wiki page is about the Call Arity analysis and transformation, which eta-expands definitions if we know that it is always being called with a certain number of arguments.
-This looks a the *uses* of a function, which is different from the the code in  CoreArity, which looks at the *definition* of a function.
+This looks at the *uses* of a function, which is different from the the code in  CoreArity, which looks at the *definition* of a function.

 This pages does **not** document Call Arity as implemented; that documentation should be found and maintained with the code, at [source:compiler/simplCore/CallArity.hs](https://gitlab.haskell.org/ghc/ghc/tree/master/compiler/simplCore/CallArity.hs).